couchbase/cbft/DESIGN.md

 The tags parameter tells cbft to run only some subset of internal cbft related services.
-Of note, the 'planner' is explicitly _not_ listed here, as this design proposal will leverage ns-server's master facilities (ns-server's ability to dynamically determine a single master node in a cluster) to more directly control invocations of cbft's planner.
+Of note, the 'planner' is explicitly _not_ listed here, as this design proposal aims to leverage ns-server's master facilities (ns-server's ability to dynamically determine a single master node in a cluster) to more directly control invocations of cbft's planner.

-Using ns-server's master facilities will be a more reliable approach than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners.
+Using ns-server's master facilities will be a more reliable approach than using cbft's basic behavior of having all cbft nodes concurrently race each other in order to run their own competing planners; it will also be more less wasteful than having competing planners throw away work when they lose any concurrency CAS race.

-Note that we do not currently support changing the tags list for a node.
-In particular, changing the "feed,janitor,pindex" tags would have complex rebalance-like implications of needing pindex movement;
+Note that we do not currently support dynamically changing the tags list for a node.
+In particular, changing the "feed,janitor,pindex" tags may have complex rebalance-like implications of needing pindex movement; instead, users can rebalance-out a node and rebalance it back in with a different set of node services.

-instead, users can rebalance-out a node and rebalance it back in with a different set of node services.
+Related: this design doesn't support the scenario of adding unmanaged, standalone cbft instances to a cbft cluster that's ns-server managed (such as by downloading cbft manually, trying to join it to a cbftint cluster).
+That is, each cbft instance in this design must be ns-server managed.

 ### -dataDir=/mnt/cb-data/data/@cbft